Ethanhackett/LogicIslands/README.md

 ![Portal Usage](/readme-images/with-actions.jpg)

 ```
-Note: You could even use one action group inside
+Note: You can use one action group inside another
-      of another but beware of creating infinite loops!
+      but beware of creating infinite loops!
 ```